MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/admin-overview/what-is-help.md

 # What are the many ways Help is available in the Microsoft 365 admin center?

 We've tried to design the admin center so you can complete a task quickly.
 But sometimes it just isn't clear how to get something done.
 For those situations, we've got your back!
-We provide tips throughout the admin center, as well as a virtual assistant to answer your questions.
+We provide tips throughout the admin center, as well as a intelligent assistance to answer your questions.